PayPal’s Shift to Cryptocurrencies: A New Era for Crypto Payments

 Things to consider before buying and selling crypto assets using PayPal

 At first, there will be a lot of restrictions on who can buy crypto, how much you can buy, how you can spend those assets, so on and so forth.
 For starters, PayPal is not ready to provide customers with keys clarifying that they will own the cryptocurrency they buy on PayPal, but they will not be provided with a private key.
-PayPal will impose these restrictions to prevent losses.
+While PayPal does not provide private keys to users for their crypto assets, this approach is intended to provide a more secure, custodial experience, especially for users unfamiliar with crypto..

 Although you can hold, buy, and sell cryptos among other benefits, you will not be able to hold the crypto on your asset balance.
 On PayPal, all custody of and trading in crypto will be performed by Paxos.